gurugio/lowlevelprogramming-university/README.md

 NOTICE1: Please do not copy this page to your blog or something like https://thehacktoday.com/low-level-programmer/.
 You can share this page but please share with the original link.
-That is how we share the good document and how we support the open source project.
+That is how we compliment the authors of good document and open source project.

 NOTICE2: Please notice that low-level programming is out of trend and currently there are not many companies hiring low-level developer.
 It is getting harder for me to find a job.
 If you haven't started a professional career yet, I would like to recommend you consider other fields either carefully.